Production, sales and emissions of fluorinated greenhouse gases (F-gases)

 Justification for indicator selection

-- by avoiding the use of F-gases in some applications in which more environmentally superior alternatives were cost-effective when the legislation was passed.
+- by avoiding the use of certain high-GWP F-gases in some applications in which more environmentally superior alternatives are available

 As future emissions of F-gases are strongly determined by today’s consumption, this indicator also looks at the consumption metric.